-According to the creators of web app Forgotify, over 4 million songs on Spotify have never been played.
-Here’s how it works and how you can use it for creative inspiration.
+According to the creators of Forgotify, over 4 million Spotify songs have never been played.
+Here’s how you can use those songs for sampling inspiration.

 When Lane Jordan, J Hausmann and Nate Gagnon set about creating Forgotify, their initial goal was to give “neglected songs another way to reach your earholes”.